1. Barberstown Castle, County Kildare

 9. Riversdale Barge Holidays, County Leitrim

-Wider than a traditional narrowboat, the accommodation onboard a Riverside barge is on the comfortable side of cosy.
+Wider than a traditional narrowboat, the accommodation onboard a Riverside barge is on the comfortable side of cozy.
 Explore Ireland’s inland waterways, taking in the buzzing life of the River Shannon and Lough Erne as you chug along.